weixiaolong94-hub/Igniting-Creative-Writing-in-Small-Language-Models/README.md

 *   **📊 Strong Alignment with Human Judgment:** We conducted comprehensive experiments with both automated and human evaluations.
 Our results show that the automated evaluation frameworks (both the Multi-Agent system and the Adversarial Judge) exhibit a strong correlation (over 70-80% agreement) with human judgments, validating their effectiveness in assessing subjective qualities like creativity and emotional resonance.

-*   **🔧 Open-Sourced Code and Reproducibility:** We provide the full implementation details, including training scripts and configurations for the GRPO algorithm, allowing for the complete reproduction of our experimental results. *(You can add this point if you are indeed open-sourcing the code.)*

 ## Getting Started 🔥